-To get an overview over all of these fonts, you can use the tool PrintMyFonts by Stefan Trost Media.
+To get back the overview over all of your fonts, you can use the tool PrintMyFonts for Windows, macOS and Linux made by Stefan Trost Media.
 With this tool, it is possible to list all of your installed fonts as well as fonts from your hard drive or disk.
 You can display any sentence or single character written in the fonts of your choice, so that you are able to compare their looks.
-You can have a look at the list of font styles directly on your computer or you can print it via your printer or export the list in various file formats such as image (JPG, PNG or BMP), HTML Website, via a PDF printer as PDF or as RTF document that can be opened in Microsoft Word or OpenOffice.
+You can have a look at the list of font styles directly on your computer or you can print it via your printer or export the list in various file formats such as image (JPG, PNG or BMP), HTML Website, via a PDF printer as PDF or as DOCX-, ODT- or RTF-document that can be opened in Microsoft Word, Libre Office or OpenOffice.
 The best output format suitable for you depends on your purpose.
-For example, an image output can be used to show a font list on your homepage.
+For example, an image output can be used to show a font list on your website.

-It is completely in your hands, which fonts and font styles are used and which sentence or characters are printed.
-For example, it is possible to select all font types coming into consideration for your document depending on the preview and to print the text that should be used in your document in exactly those fonts in order to compare them.
+It is completely in your hands, which fonts and font styles are displayed and which sentence or characters are printed.
+For example, it is possible to select or filter all fonts and font types coming into consideration for your document depending on the preview and to print the text that should be used in your document in exactly those fonts in order to compare them.

 Of course, it is also possible to print some characters or a sentence and the name of the font of all fonts available to be able to select the next fitting font directly from paper.

-Of course, you can use any Unicode character in your output that you want to view in the fonts.
+You can use placeholders and of course, you can use any Unicode character in your output that you want to view in the fonts.
 Thus, the tool can also be used for checking whether some characters are available in a font or not and to show how these characters look like.
-This is important, because not every font contains all available Unicode character (see this page).
+This is important, because not every font contains all available Unicode characters (see this page).

 A list of all supported font file formats as well as the export formats, can be found on the page formats.